evanmac123/UNGC/README.md

 # Deploy with Capistrano

-`cap -T` -- choose which branch to deploy from
+`cap -T` -- list out the available tasks
-`cap staging deploy` -- deploys from production branch
+`cap staging deploy`  -- deploys from the staging branch `cap production deploy`  -- deploys from production branch
-`cap production deploy`

 # Cron Jobs
 The application needs a cron job to notify organizations of their COP submission deadline - this needs to run daily.